 - staff members have no right to force their employer to use the scheme

-- to be furloughed, an employee has to have been on payroll AND their pay information would have to have been submitted to HMRC by 19 March 2020
+- to be furloughed, an employee has to have been employed and on payroll by certain dates.

 Also, some employers are not willing to put staff on the scheme, particularly freelance staff whom the company might consider not ‘proper’ staff members.

 Update 13 May 2020: Current guidance says that you cannot work for the furloughing organisation or any associated or linked organisation.
 This is particularly cruel for freelancers who are both PAYE and self-employed for the same or linked organisations (eg BBC), performing multiple roles across different productions.